apache/druid/docs/multi-stage-query/security.md

 The MSQ task engine needs the following permissions for pushing, fetching, and removing intermediate stage results to and from Azure:

-- `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/read` to read and list files in durable storage
+- `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/read` to read and list files in durable storage.
 - `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/write` to write files in durable storage.
 - `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/add/action` to create files in durable storage.
 - `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/delete` to delete files when they're no longer needed.